Skip to content

 Channel-bridged events

-When a session has a gateway_channel_id set (Telegram, WhatsApp, email), inbound messages from the channel fire session.message_received against the bridged session.
+When a session has a gateway_channel_id set (Telegram, WhatsApp, email), an inbound message from the channel lands against the bridged session and triggers an execution.
 The mention-gate (Mention-gating) decides whether to fire a turn or just append to the transcript.

 Fan-out